Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Don't accept vague timelines.
 Ask for specific dates for each repair.
 Follow up in writing when those dates aren't met.
 Keep a running log of every communication — who you spoke with, what they said, what was promised.

 One inspector I've spoken with who has been a witness in builder warranty dispute cases told me directly: be persistent.
-The builders who drag their feet on warranty claims are banking on homeowners getting distracted, getting tired of following up, or running out the warranty clock.
-Don't let that happen.
+The builders who drag their feet on warranty claims are banking on homeowners getting distracted or running out the warranty clock.

 Know Your Warranty Timeline — Exactly